aviumlabs/phoenix-compose/README.md

 This is a template repo and it can be utilized using the following pattern.

-See the __Development__ section below for handy tips on setting aliases.

 Creating a Repository From this Template
 ----------------------------------------